 Dr. Patrick Chura

-Professor Chura is also a translator who has made Lithuanian-language texts—short stories, poetry, criticism and journalism—available in English.
-In 2009 he received a grant from the European Union for research in Baltic literature and drama, and in 2015 he received funding from the Lithuanian Ministry of Education to preserve memories of a politically decisive 1988 theater festival by establishing the Atgaiva Oral History Archive in the city of Šiauliai.
+Professor Chura is also a translator who has made Lithuanian literary texts available in English.
+In 2009 he won a grant from the European Union for research on Baltic literature and drama, and in 2015 he received funding from the Lithuanian Ministry of Education to preserve memories of a politically decisive 1988 theater festival by establishing the Atgaiva Oral History Archive in the city of Šiauliai.

 Ph.D., St. Louis University